A Sample Vision Board

 Value explains why it’s worthwhile for your company to invest in the product.
 The section states the desired business benefits, for instance, increase revenue, enter a new market, reduce cost, develop the brand, or acquire valuable knowledge.
 The latter can be just as valuable as the former: When Toyota shipped the Prius in 1997, for instance, the car was not earning any money.
 But it immediately developed its brand (“green car company”), and had gained an advantage in hybrid technology.

-The Vision Board is not only a thinking and communications tool, it also allows you to test your assumptions, and capture market research insights.
+The Vision Board is not only a thinking and communications tool, it also allows you to test your assumptions, and capture the newly gained insights.
 To get started, I find it helpful to identify the greatest risk or biggest uncertainty on the board.
 This creates focus, and it enforces a fail-fast: figuring out quickly what works and what doesn’t, which assumptions hold true, and which don’t.

-The interviews helped me understand the target group better, and assess how much value a product canvas table app with JIRA integration would provide.
+These measures helped me understand the target group better, and assess how much value a product canvas app with JIRA integration would provide.
 It also made me update and change the board to reflect my latest thinking, as the following picture shows:

 I suggest you follow a similar approach when you work with the vision board: Identify your biggest risk, and attack this risk first.
 Don’t be afraid to fail: Early failure saves you time and money.